TomWright/dasel/README.md

 ## Benchmarks

-In my tests dasel has been faster than jq and yq every time.
+In my tests dasel has been up to 4x faster than jq and 18x faster than yq.

 See the [benchmark directory](./benchmark/README.md).